Babak Farzaneh

-Babak Farzaneh is a researcher, author and a professor of the Arabic Language and literature born in 1964 in Tehran, Imperial Sate of Iran.
+Babak Farzaneh is a researcher, author and a professor of the Arabic Language and literature born in 1964 in Tehran, Imperial State of Iran.

 Researcher and scholarly, author and professor of Arabic language and literature.

 After his college graduation, Farzaneh continued his university education and achieved BSc of Arabic Language and Literature at Isfahan University.
 In the middle of his career, in 2004, he achieved Associate Professor and at the apex of his educational profession in 2009, he achieved Full Professor.
 Dr. Farzaneh was invited to University of Toronto as a Visiting Research Associate in January 2011.
 He fulfilled his researches in the field of Quranic Lexicography at Toronto.
 Dr. Farzaneh is currently the head of Arabic Language and Literature Department in Islamic Azad University and also the head of Arabic Language and Literature Department in Great Encyclopedia of Islam and Encyclopedia of Iran.